This post may contain affiliate links. See our affiliate disclaimer here.

-Dump your RV grey and black tanks when the sensors located in the RV indicate that the tanks are full.
-When you first start RVing, you can wait for the grey water to start backing up into the sink or shower, then compare your sensor reading to determine the reading on your sensor when the tank is actually full.
+Dump your RV gray and black tanks when the sensors located in the RV indicate that the tanks are full.
+When you first start RVing, you can wait for the gray water to start backing up into the sink or shower, then compare your sensor reading to determine the reading on your sensor when the tank is actually full.

-Should I leave my RV grey tank open?
+Should I leave my RV gray tank open?

-No. Both the grey and black tank valves on your RV should be kept closed until they are full or ready to be dumped.
-Open and empty the black tank first so the grey water can be used to clean waste out of the sewer hose.
+No. Both the gray and black tank valves on your RV should be kept closed until they are full or ready to be dumped.
+Open and empty the black tank first so the gray water can be used to clean waste out of the sewer hose.